dysnix/charts/dysnix/base/README.md

 ## Introduction

 This chart provides library templates which are meant to deploy various number of [Kubernetes](http://kubernetes.io) resources using the [Helm](https://helm.sh) package manager. *Base* provides a rich set of templates to generate a component or multiple components along with the desired resources.

-Unlike [bitnami chart template](https://github.com/bitnami/charts/tree/master/template) which is used for charts generation and their further modification *base* encourages "use values first" approach.
-So *base* chart is used as a library chart with its templates providing comprehensive resource generation such as Deployment(s), Service(s) etc. This is achieved simply by modifying [values.yaml](values.yaml) file first.
+Unlike [bitnami chart template](https://github.com/bitnami/charts/tree/master/template) which is used for charts generation and their further modification, *base* encourages "use values first" approach.
+So *base* chart is used as a library chart with its templates providing comprehensive resource generation facilities such to get Deployment(s), Service(s) etc up and running.
+This can be achieved simply by modifying [values.yaml](values.yaml) file first.
 At the same time dependant charts might add, customize its own values and resources as needed.

 *base* chart has **a concept of component** which represents a set of chart resources grouped by the same component name.
 Resources such as Deployment, ServiceAccount, PersistentVolumeClaim are groupped together by mixing *"common component"* part into its' names, resources of non-default component also shipped with the additional label set - `app.kubernetes.io/component: component_name`.